ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/VulnHub/Venus - Planet.md

 guest:thrfg
 ```

-This was the actual cookie present where `guest` is the login id but `thrfg` is something unique
+This was the actual cookie present where `guest` is the login id but `thrfg` is something unique.
+And when I looked into it basically `thrfg` is the ROT13 Encryption of the username itself.

+So, I'll try to put the cookies now as `admin:rot13<admin>`